University Style Guide

 Second reference: the laboratory.
 The laboratory is dedicated to the stable isotopic and elemental analysis of carbon, nitrogen, oxygen and hydrogen in organic and inorganic phases.
 The laboratory is intended to be a hands-on teaching facility for K-State students and a regional research facility for stable isotope users.
 The lab supports research in a multitude of natural science disciplines, including ecology, soil science, agronomy and geology.

 Second reference: the center.
-The center, which will focus on livestock marketing and be the site for livestock sales, is being built north of Kimball Avenue near the Equine Education Center and across from the Purebred Beef Teaching Unit.
-It is scheduled for completion in February 2013.
+The center, which focuses on livestock marketing and is the site for livestock sales and other functions, is north of Kimball Avenue near the Equine Education Center and across from the Purebred Beef Teaching Unit.
+It was dedicated on March 1, 2013.
 The center is named in memory of Col. Stanley E. Stout for his lifelong support of K-State and the livestock industry.

 Second reference: the center.
 The center houses Security and Continuing Education.
-It is the current home of the Salina campus' Student Governing Association and On The Record offices, which will move to the renovated Technology Assistance Center when it is complete.
+It is the current home of K-State Salina's Student Governing Association and On The Record offices, which will move to the renovated Technology Assistance Center when it is complete.

 Second reference: the center.
 The center is a 33,000-square-foot recreational facility adjacent to the College Center building.
 Amenities include a 1,400-seat capacity basketball gymnasium, a racquetball/handball court, a cardiovascular area, free weights, an aerobic/fitness area, a second level running track and the Cessna Lounge with a TV, billiards, pingpong, air hockey tables and a computer station.
 The center was inaugurated in November 2009 and was designed for the consideration of future expansion and construction.

 Same in all references.
 It currently is under renovation.
 When it reopens it will serve as space for student organizations, Student Governing Association offices, On The Record offices, meeting rooms and study spaces.
 The Technology Assistance Center was the original administrative building.